-Because College Choice is a "last dollar" funding program, students must apply for all available financial aid, each semester, including TAP, Pell Grants, and FYCSI funding, in order to receive College Choice.
+Finally, because College Choice is a "last dollar" funding program, students must apply for all available financial aid, each semester, including TAP, Pell Grants, ETV, and FYCSI funding, in order to receive College Choice.

 Once students are enrolled in the program, they are able to continue receiving College Choice benefits even if they leave foster care in the meantime.
-How long a student can stay enrolled in College Choice is based on a number of semesters rather than the student's age.
-Students pursuing an Associate Degree have 9 semesters of College Choice eligibility, while students in a Bachelor's Degree program can remain in College Choice for up to 15 semesters.

-Finally, when students leave college, they can elect to continue receiving the College Choice stipend for up to 6 months postgraduation as they pursue job or postgraduate degree opportunities.
+How long a student can stay in the program is based on number of semesters rather than the student's age: students pursuing an Associate Degree have 9 semesters of College Choice eligibility, while students in a Bachelor's Degree program can remain in College Choice for up to 15 semesters.
+When students leave college, they can elect to continue receiving the College Choice stipend for up to 6 months post-graduation as they pursue job or postgraduate degree opportunities.

-See Appendix G13 Fair Futures Guide to College Choice for additional information on how to apply, supports received, and key tips.
-College Choice applications can be found by visiting the Fostering College Success Initiative (FCSI) website.
+See Appendix G13_Fair Futures Guide to College Choice for additional information on how to apply, supports received, and key tips.
+The College Choice application can be found at www.fosteringcollegesuccessinitiative.org.